 One of the best ways to reduce our environmental impact and connect to our community is to shop locally – so grab your reusable bags and check out some of the best farmer’s markets Perth has on offer.
 The tasty treats on offer certainly don’t hurt…

 With a balanced mix of food stalls, fresh produce, artisanal goods and handcrafted wares, Subi Farmers Market is the perfect entry point for farmers markets newbies.
 Level up your breakfast game with Batter Up Taiyaki, a Los Amigos breakfast burrito, Tom the Greek’s spanakopita or even a sweet treat from Louis Boeglin Pâtisserie.
 Peruse some of the finest fruits, veg and artisanal products our state has to offer for your Saturday night dinner party, while Loafers Artisan, the Woodfired Baker and Wild Bakery will hook you up with all of your baked good needs.

 8:00am-12:00pm Saturday mornings

 Started by the Kyilla Primary School’s P&C Association as a community engagement initiative, you’ll be spoiled for choice when it comes to Kyilla’s selection of fresh produce – not to mention their tempting breakfast options!
-And if you’re looking for something a bit stronger on a Saturday morning (hair of the dog, perhaps?) you’ll have to find Sin Gin’s stall – a botanical gin from their micro distillery based in the Murray Hotel.
+And if you’re looking for something a bit stronger on a Saturday morning (hair of the dog, perhaps?) you’ll have to find Old Young’s stall – an award-winning botanical gin distilled in the Swan Valley.

 8:00am-11:30am Saturday mornings